mudita/secrets-manager/README.md

 ## `sm-cli update`

-This command used to update existing variant in .env file
+This command used to update existing variable in .env file

 ```
 USAGE